bmwoolf/Soil_Microbiome_Pipeline/README.md

 4. **Outputs**
    - Kraken2 results: `results/`
    - MultiQC HTML report: `reports/multiqc_report.html`
+   - **Important:** To view the MultiQC HTML report, open it directly in your browser (double-click or drag-and-drop the file).
+Do not open it via a local server, as this may cause the browser to display raw code instead of rendering the report.

 ## Troubleshooting
 - **Command not found:** Make sure you have activated the conda environment (`conda activate soil-microbiome-pipeline`).